top of page

 Sue Atkinson

-I am a strategic communication consultant and PhD candidate at the News & Media Research Centre in the University of Canberra, Australia.
-I am also an associate researcher with Natural Hazards Research Australia.
+I am a strategic communication consultant and PhD candidate at the News & Media Research Centre at the University of Canberra, Australia.
+I am also an associate researcher and scholarship recipient with Natural Hazards Research Australia.
 My current research project is focused on understanding people's communication needs and behaviours in natural disaster contexts and how community communication ecologies spontaneously form to support community responses.

 Screen Shot 2023-05-08 at 1.25.35 pm.png